gisce/powerp.js/README.md

 # PowERP.js

-Javascript client for PowERP and MessagePack protkcol
+Javascript client for PowERP and MessagePack protocol.

 ## Example